Highoshi/bit-brains-eip-/eips/eip-0004-cerebral-evolution-and-minting.md

 - Sybil behavior
 - Premature extraction

-Audits and mitigations will be addressed in future EIPs.
+Safeguards and audits will be addressed in future EIPs.

 ---

 ## Governance Considerations

-Changes to Cerebral issuance, allocation, or reward pathways are subject to governance processes defined elsewhere.
+Changes to Cerebral issuance, allocation, royalties, or reward pathways are subject to governance processes defined elsewhere.

 ---

 ## Conclusion

-This EIP defines the Cerebral layer as a progression-based participation and reward system that prioritizes continuity, alignment, and long-term stewardship within the Bit Brains ecosystem.
+This EIP defines the Cerebral layer as a progression-based participation and reward system that prioritizes continuity, ZK-verified Proof of Care, and long-term stewardship within the Bit Brains ecosystem.